Anticipation Builds Ahead Of Trump's Supreme Court Nominee Unveiling

 Kavanaugh, 53, was first nominated to the appeals court by President George W. Bush in 2003.
 He had previously worked with independent counsel Kenneth Starr in the investigation of President Bill Clinton, and was involved in the Florida presidential vote recount in 2000.

 In his dozen years on the court, Kavanaugh has been involved in some 286 opinions.
 In a recent case involving abortion and immigration, he wrote a decision that temporarily barred a pregnant teenager in immigration custody from obtaining an abortion.
-The opinion, written for a three judge panel was eventually overturned by the full court.
+The opinion, written for a three-judge panel, was eventually overturned by the full court.

-In a 2013 law review article, Kavanaugh wrote that after seeing first hand the many difficult duties that a president encounters he thinks that presidents should operate free from the threat of civil suits, such as the sexual harassment suit that led to President Clinton's impeachment, and that presidents should also be free from criminal investigations.
+In a 2013 law review article, Kavanaugh wrote that after seeing firsthand the many difficult duties that a president encounters, he thinks that presidents should operate free from the threat of civil suits, such as the sexual harassment suit that led to President Clinton's impeachment, and that presidents should also be free from criminal investigations.

 Those views could have implications for independent counsel Robert Mueller's investigation of President Trump.

 With a slim one vote majority in the Senate, any GOP defections could prove problematic in winning confirmation for Trump's eventual choice, that is if Democrats hold together in opposition.
 And that is a big if.
-Ten Democrats from states that Trump won are up for re-election this fall, and will be under tremendous pressure to back the President's nominee.
-Other Democrats who represent heavily-Republican states will also be under pressure to support the nominee.
+Ten Democrats from states that Trump won are up for re-election this fall and will be under tremendous pressure to back the president's nominee.
+Other Democrats who represent heavily Republican states will also be under pressure to support the nominee.

 "I'm open to voting yes.
-I'm open to voting no. We don't know who the nominee is going to be yet," said Sen. Doug Jones, D-Ala. said in a Sunday interview on CNN's State of the Union.
-"I don't think my role is to rubber stamp for the President, but it's also not an automatic knee-jerk no, either."
+I'm open to voting no. We don't know who the nominee is going to be yet," Sen. Doug Jones, D-Ala. said in a Sunday interview on CNN's State of the Union.
+"I don't think my role is to rubber stamp for the president, but it's also not an automatic knee-jerk no, either."

-Senate Majority leader Mitch McConnell has promised a vote on the nomination before the November midterms, ensuring the outcome will be an issue before voters.
+Senate Majority Leader Mitch McConnell has promised a vote on the nomination before the November midterms, ensuring the outcome will be an issue before voters.